-- a) Prevention and Early Intervention
+- 1. Prevention and Early Intervention

-- b) Protecting Staffordshire and Its people
+- 2. Protecting Staffordshire and Its people

-- c) Public Confidence
+- 3. Public Confidence

-- d) Service Reform
+- 4. Service Reform

-a) Prevention and Early Intervention
+Prevention and Early Intervention

 What we aim to do - Develop a detailed community risk profile of Staffordshire, so that we can use our resources in the most efficient and effective way.